One of the biggest pain points we hear from developers moving into the serverless world, is the slower feedback loop while developing.

 On the flip side,

-sls deploy function only zips up the code (& any dependancies) and updates the lambda function only.
+sls deploy function only zips up the code (& any dependencies) and updates the lambda function only.
 This is much much faster than waiting for an entire stack update.

 So, when developing you can use